Some of the reasons to join the Department of Medieval Studies at CEU:

 - Further professional opportunities for CEU alumni include working as external readers for MA theses, chairs at MA thesis defenses, referees for MA students, editors for the Central European Medieval Texts series, or lecturers and co-teachers at the department

 - Friendly, collegial, supportive and professional environment

-- Interactive and inspiring field trips every autumn and spring in Hungary and abroad
+- Interactive and inspiring field trips every spring to destinations in Central Europe.

 - Trips and functions: students, faculty and staff are involved a lively and informal departmental life, including the long-standing tradition of the annual medieval dinner recreated from original recipes by students and professors, museum and library tours for the incoming students, and the end-of-year party with potluck dinner, presents and good cheer.

 - Venerable “medieval traditions": the prestigious Order of the Unicorn bestowed upon those deemed worthy by the departmental community, annual medieval dinner and the medieval cookbook compiled out of departmental favorites.